 And there are 12 partitions in total which uses the name format “mmcblk0” plus “p” and a number that represent them, such as: mmcblk0p1, mmcblk0p2, etc…

-Blocks lie inside /dev directory in Linux.
+Blocks lie inside /dev directory in Linux (yes, Android is a variation of Linux).
 We will use the block we’ve found in order to re-partition the device.